Mcherchi/lotto-game/README.md

 # lotto-game

-This project is a simulation of the popular Lotto game implemented in Node.js.
+This project is a simulation of the popular Lotto game.

 The game follows the official rules of Lotto, which can be found [here](https://www.sisal.it/lotto/come-si-gioca).